How Summary Probate Procedures Work

 At W.R.
-Stewart & Associates, in Madison, Wisconsin, our probate attorneys utilize our experience and expertise to determine which type of probate procedure is appropriate for your situation.
+Stewart & Associates, S.C., in Madison, Wisconsin, our probate attorneys utilize their experience and expertise to determine which type of probate procedure is appropriate for your situation.

 Unlike a formal or informal probate proceeding, a personal representative may not be necessary for a summary procedure.
 Additionally, little to no court interaction may be involved.
 In this way, summary procedures are intended to facilitate a quicker settlement of the probate estate than is typically possible under formal or informal probate.

-The probate lawyers at W.R.
-Stewart & Associates have experience representing clients in Madison, Dane County and throughout the state of Wisconsin in all types of summary probate proceedings.
-Contact us today to discuss your situation and to determine whether a summary probate procedure can you save you time and expense.
+The probate lawyers at our firm have experience representing clients in Madison, in Dane County and throughout the state of Wisconsin in all types of summary probate proceedings.
+Contact us today to discuss your situation and to determine whether a summary probate procedure can save you time and expense.
+Call 608-509-9049.